department-of-veterans-affairs/vets-website/content/pages/disability-benefits/conditions/exposure-to-hazardous-materials/agent-orange/registry-health-exam.md

 ### How do I get these benefits?

 To schedule your exam, contact your local VA Environmental Health Coordinator.
-If you qualify, you won't have to pay anything for this exam.
+If you qualify, you won’t have to pay anything for this exam.
 It’s free for qualified Veterans.
 [Find a VA Environmental Health Coordinator near you](http://www.publichealth.va.gov/exposures/coordinators.asp).

 ### What should I expect at the exam?